tismatis/HeartRateToWeb/README.md

 #### Windows

 On Windows you can use two easy ways.

 ##### CSharp

-Just go to the release section, download the last zip with "csharp" in the name, and run it as admin, you will have some IP showed up, take the appropried one, and insert it in your watch.
-Click on "Start Server" and start on your watch and you will get data into your computer.

-The output file `hr.txt` is in the `www` folder where the executable is.
+*You should note that you need the [.NET Core 3.1](https://dotnet.microsoft.com/fr-fr/download/dotnet/3.1) to run this app.*

+Download the last release and launch one of the program `HeartRateToWeb.exe` or `TestHeartRateToWeb.exe`.

+For get the current BPM count, just fetch `http://<local-ip>:6547` and you will get the data.

 ##### Python

 Download the program in the release section, to be sure, put the program in is own folder and double click on it, you will see your IP and Port to enter in the wearable app.